linode/docs/docs/guides/tools-reference/tools/load-testing-with-locust/index.md

 ### Creating a Test Script

-With an application in place to load test, now you can begin crafting a test plan script — your first Locustfile.
+With an application in place to load tests, now you can begin crafting a test plan script — your first Locustfile.
 The steps that follow walk through creating a basic Locustfile.
 Each step covers one part of the script, keeping things clear as the test plan develops.

 You could, alternatively, use a tool like [har2locust](https://github.com/SvenskaSpel/har2locust) to convert browser recordings — `.har` files — to Locustfiles.
-But that process is in a beta stage.
-Additionally, creating scripts manually introduces one of Locust's strongest features — Python scripting — and so makes a better place to start.
+But that process is in the beta stage.
+Additionally, creating scripts manually introduces one of Locust's strongest features — Python scripting — and so makes it a better place to start.

 {{< note >}}
 The commands that follow assume you are working in a different shell session than the one running the example Flask application.
 The Flask virtual environment should not be active in your current session.
 {{< /note >}}

 1. Create a `locustfile.py` script.
-For this tutorial, the script is stored in a `example-locust-testing/` directory in the current user's home directory.
+For this guide, the script is stored in an `example-locust-testing/` directory in the current user's home directory.

     ```command
     mkdir ~/example-locust-testing/